mocobeta/mocobeta/profile.md

 ## Contact

 You can find me on LinkedIn.
-Currently, I'm not actively seeking opportunities but am open to new connections.

 https://www.linkedin.com/in/tomoko-uchida-643195249/